coralogix/workshops/docs/otel/microservices-workshop/index.md

 This example is for basic study only and is not documentation.
 Full documentation: [https://k3s.io/](https://k3s.io/)
-See Appendix Below for a suggested Kubernetes sandbox environment with a quick and easy setup
+See Appendix below for a suggested Kubernetes sandbox environment with a quick and easy setup

 ### Step 1 - Install the OpenTelemetry Collector on your k8s cluster